alex1779/extract_frames_with_cv2/README.md

 ## How works

 Load video files in 'data' folder first, then excecute the script.
-The data generate are stored in 'out' folder by names.
+The data generate are stored in 'out' folder by the names of videos.